MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/layers/index.md

 ---
 title: "Layers | Microsoft Docs"
-description: Describes the Layer class, which separates multiple data sets as layers, and provides lists of code examples and references. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Layers section contains links to examples and code references for the Layer, TileLayer and TileSource Classes and TileLayerOptions and TileSourceOptions Objects. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""